fbpic/fbpic/docs/source/advanced/boosted_frame.rst

 Principle of the boosted-frame technique (for LWFA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of running the simulation in the **frame of the laboratory**
+Instead of running the simulation in the **reference frame of the laboratory**
 (or *lab frame* for short), this technique
 consists in running the simulation in a **different Lorentz frame**, which moves
 in the same direction as the laser (the *boosted frame*).